To Be A Man

 "Its okay for me to be afraid.
 The notion of fear is always held in relation to failure for boys.
 I've realized that being afraid opens opportunities for learning.
 In today’s day and age I've noticed men reacting irrationally because they are afraid to show people that they do not know something."

 “It’s okay for me to ask for help.
-There is a study that says suicide rates are much higher for men than for women.
-This is because men and boys are much less likely seek help when they need it.
-You shouldn’t have to qualify for it.
+There are a few studies that say suicide rates are much higher for men than for women.
+This is because men and boys are much less likely to seek help when they need it.
+The idea of needing to ask for help shouldn’t make you feel like less of a man.
 Anyone, regardless of their gender, should feel they can ask for help.
 This should be accepted and it should be what is considered normal.”

 "It’s okay for me to wear make-up.
 Being a straight man affords me the privilege of being comfortable.
 Because, as a man, I sit at the very center of the system that creates the dominant narratives about the world, I can always feel comfortable that my act of self expression is valid.
 However, people who don’t identify as straight men don’t have the same luxury.
 The very act of self expression can be fraught with inconveniences.
 So it is important for me that I use my relative position of privilege to highlight ways in which non-traditional modes of expression are equally valid.
 Presenting myself in traditionally feminine ways is a way for me to assert that healthy masculinity allows a space for expressions that are as varied as the people who make them."